Youhou1/MASTER_RIE_1/Securité/Spam_Traps/README.md

 or rented machine), or to an IP address from Internet Service Provider indicating a compromised end host.
-They should crosscheck with the existing databases if the source IP addresses of spam senders are already recognized as malicious (e.g.: https://www.abuseipdb.com) and if the domains appearing
+They should crosscheck with the existing databases if the source IP addresses of spam senders are already recognized as malicious (e.g.: https://www.abuseipdb.com) and if the domains appearing in the content of emails are already blacklisted (e.g.: https://www.virustotal.com).